Ohtu-Tyoturvallisuus/TTS-documentation/docs/guide-EAS.md

 Before running the scripts, ensure:
 - **Node.js** and **npm** are installed.
 - You have an [**Expo**](https://expo.dev/signup) account, a [**Google Play Console**](https://play.google.com/console/signup) account, and an [**Apple Developer Program**](https://developer.apple.com/programs) account for app submission.
-- Ensure that the necessary iOS and Android credentials and permissions are configured in your Expo account. [**More on app credentials management with Expo**](https://docs.expo.dev/app-signing/app-credentials/).
+- Ensure that the necessary iOS and Android credentials and permissions are configured in the project's Expo developer account. [**More on app credentials management with Expo**](https://docs.expo.dev/app-signing/app-credentials/).

 You can view and modify these scripts directly in the `package.json` file under the `scripts` section.